edgedb/easy-edgedb/chapter16/index.md

 }
 ```

-The CLI will ask us if we wanted to "drop property 'important_places' of object type 'default::Place'?", to which the answer is yes.
+The CLI will ask us if we wanted to `drop property 'important_places' of object type 'default::Place'?`, to which the answer is yes.

 And then we change the link name from `linked_important_places` to `important_places`, and do a migration again.